Nick Cannon May Finish Nipsey Hussle Documentary On Dr. Sebi, Controversial Honduran AIDS Cure ‘Doctor’

-After the shooting death of rapper and community activist Nipsey Hussle, whose given name was Ermias Asghedom, outside of a clothing store he owned in South Los Angeles, California, on Sunday, some fans online quickly promoted a conspiracy theory, as Inquisitr has reported, connecting the 33-year-old Grammy nominee’s murder to his reported support of the controversial, Honduran-born herbalist Alfredo Darrington Bowman, who was known as “Dr. Sebi,” though he was not, in fact, a physician.
+After the shooting death of rapper and community activist Nipsey Hussle (b.
+Ermias Asghedom) outside of a clothing store he owned in South Los Angeles, California, on Sunday, some fans online quickly promoted a conspiracy theory.
+As The Inquisitr previously reported, fans connected the 33-year-old Grammy nominee’s murder to his reported support of the controversial, Honduran-born herbalist Alfredo Darrington Bowman, who was known as “Dr. Sebi,” though he was not, in fact, a physician.

 As with many practitioners of alternative “cures,” followers of Bowman believed the he was persecuted for bringing to light revolutionary medical information that the mainstream health care industry wants to suppress.
-Hussle was reportedly creating a documentary film about Bowman’s 1988 trial in New York, in which the state accused Bowman of practicing medicine without a license, after he took out advertisements that reportedly claimed he could cure AIDS, according to The Root.
+Hussle was reportedly creating a documentary film about Bowman’s 1988 trial in New York, in which the state accused Bowman of practicing medicine without a license after he took out advertisements that reportedly claimed he could cure AIDS, according to The Root.

 Bowman was found “not guilty” by a jury in the trial, which decided that Bowman had not actually offered medical diagnoses or claimed to be prescribing medicine, according to an article at the time in The Amsterdam News.

-But the New York State Attorney General sued Bowman’s company and won a judgment preventing Bowman from making claims about his ability to provide medical cures, according to a statement by Shirley Stark, who headed the New York AG’s Consumer Fraud Division at that time.
+But the New York State Attorney General sued Bowman’s company and won a judgment preventing Bowman from making claims about his ability to provide medical cures, according to a statement by Shirley Stark published on QuackWatch.
+Stark headed the New York AG’s Consumer Fraud Division at that time.

-Now, however, the rapper and music producer Nick Cannon may be preparing to back completion of Hussle’s reported documentary on Dr. Sebi’s trial, as he hinted in an Instagram post, according to the music site Vibe.
+Now, however, rapper and music producer Nick Cannon may be preparing to back completion of Hussle’s reported documentary on Dr. Sebi’s trial, as he hinted in an Instagram post, according to the music site Vibe.

 View this post on Instagram